ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

-Example to create new contacts in the Salesforce pricebook using Google Sheets and Salesforce integration.
+Example to create new contacts in the Salesforce using Google Sheets and Salesforce integration.

 ## Use case
 Google Sheets is a spreadsheet application included as part of the free, web-based Google Docs Editors suite offered by Google.